-Germany welcomes China climate goal, sees need for EU action
+Germany welcomes China climate goals, wants more EU action

 “This is a very ambitious goal that should spur us in Europe to really fulfil our targets,” she said.

 The EU recently proposed raising its target for cutting planet-warming greenhouse gases to at least 55% by 2030 compared with 1990 levels.
-Some of the 27-nation bloc’s members, particularly in the coal-reliant east, are opposed to the goal, however.
+Some of the 27-nation bloc’s members, particularly in the coal-reliant east like Poland, are opposed to the goal, however.

 Germany’s environment minister said she hoped to reach consensus among EU members during her country’s current six-month presidency of the bloc.